Whip up a healthy dinner – this vegan risotto with lemon and asparagus is flavorful and easy to make.

 Last week I learned how to make asparagus risotto.
 I have made risotto before, but I was never quite sure I was doing it correctly.
 Watching cooking shows and reading cookbooks helped, but not as much as seeing Chef Aaron from Harmons Grocery making it and then trying it out for myself.
-This is my version – Vegan Asparagus Risotto.
+This is my version – Vegan Risotto with Lemon and Asparagus.

 Typically at the end of the long, slow cooking time, butter and cheese is added to give the risotto an extra creamy, rich texture.
 That adds a lot of flavor too.
 I knew I could probably make up for that by adding in other non-dairy ingredients when I was making this.
 I’ve included a few notes in the recipe below because I separated the risotto into half, and tried two different things.
 I’m still not quite sure which I liked the best.
 Basically I swapped the butter for extra virgin coconut oil, added some unsweetened almond milk, and a little nutritional yeast.
 I only did that to one half in case I took it in the completely wrong direction.
 Luckily it worked!

 I am addicted to lemon in and on everything.
 I added finely grated lemon zest, a bay leaf, and lots of garlic while the vegan risotto cooked.
 I used a really full-flavored vegetable stock as well.
 It definitely wasn’t lacking in flavor when I was finished with it.
 The thing I learned from Chef Aaron, too, was to add the asparagus at the very end of cooking time.
 I sliced one bunch into small rounds so they barely cooked in the latent heat when I took the vegan risotto off the stove.
 Each bite had tender-crunchy sweet asparagus with the bright lemony rice.
 It was SO good.